MA Linguistics and English Language

-You will also study the way we learn language, the regional and social variations of language in general, and of the English language in particular, and methods of communication.
+You will study the way we learn language, the regional and social variations of language in general, and of the English language in particular, and methods of communication.

-You will continue to choose specialist courses according to your interests.
+You will continue to choose advanced courses according to your interests.
 You will also take a specialised research training course before starting your honours dissertation, regarded by many as the most formative experience of their undergraduate studies.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Lectures and seminars will be held within the University's Central Area.
 Other teaching will take place in the linguistics computer labs and other facilities located within the University's Central Area.

 You may also use the School's recording studios, perception experiment laboratory and the eye tracking laboratory, which is run jointly with the School of Informatics.
 You will have access to the University's libraries and computer facilities.